ErizDotDev/LearningNotes/dotnet-core-development/csharp/programming-concepts/classes-structs-records/properties.md

         - This step will only work if the set accessor is set to private.
             - Not having the set accessor will cause a compiler error when you assign a value to the property.
                 - This is because the property has no way of setting the value without the set accessor.

+- You cannot create a write-only automatic property. (property that does not have a getter)